-Pronoun Acquisition: When do children develop pronouns?
+When do children develop pronouns?

-•Between 31-34 months, children will use your, she, he, your, and we.
+31-34 months: your, she, he, your, we

-35-40 months, the pronouns they, us, hers, his, them and her are acquired.
+35-40 months: they, us, hers, his, them, her

-41-46 months, children will use its, our, him, myself, yourself, ours, their, and theirs.
+41-46 months: its, our, him, myself, yourself, ours, their, theirs

 Considerations for Teaching Pronoun Acquisition

-Teletherapy for Pronoun Acquisition
+Teletherapy or In-Home Speech Therapy for Pronoun Acquisition

 TherapyWorks has built a large network of therapists with a variety of backgrounds, all of whom hold a masters or doctorate degree in their field and have significant experience working with children with speech and language delays and disorders.
 Our extensive talent pool enables us to thoughtfully match each child with a therapist that has the right training and experience based on that child’s specific needs.
 The result is effective, successful therapy.